 This will prevent users from setting weaker passwords or bypassing your password policy.

 Method 2: Enforce Strong Passwords in Custom User Registration and Login Forms

 The password policy method above works well for default WordPress user registration and password reset forms.

 However, if you are using a custom user registration and password reset form, then users may still find ways around your stronger password requirements.

-Note: You’ll need at least the Pro plan to access User Registration addon.
+Note: You’ll need at least the Pro plan to access the User Registration addon.

 Upon activation, you need to visit the WPForms » Settings page to enter your license key.
-You can find this information under your account on the WPForms website.
+You can find this information in your account on the WPForms website.

-After that, you need to visit the WPForms » Addons page and click on the Install Addon button under the ‘User Registration Addon’.
+After that, you need to visit the WPForms » Addons page,

 You are now ready to create your custom user registration and login forms.

-Simply click on the password field to edit and turn on ‘Enable Password Strength’ switch.
-Below that you can choose minimum password strength and set it to ‘Strong’.
+Simply click on the ‘Password’ field to edit and turn on the ‘Enable Password Strength’ switch.
+Below that, you can choose the minimum password strength and set it to ‘Strong’.